The Top Things to Know about Fringe Benefits Tax

 Concessional super contributions – the extra contributions an employee makes into superannuation that are on top of the employer’s required contribution, and are deducted from their salary before income tax is applied – are another common salary sacrificing benefit that is exempt from fringe benefits tax.

-It is best that employers and employees analyse the positive and negative implications for each type of fringe benefit before entering into this type of arrangement.
+Consider working with employees to analyse the positive and negative implications for each type of fringe benefit before entering into this type of arrangement.

 To find out more information about fringe benefits tax